Minister says Covid-19 tests for air travel should be in place by December 1st

 Under the system, those arriving from green regions can enter the State without restricting their movements or undergoing testing.
 Greenland is currently the only green country on the list.

-Mr Ryan told RTÉ Radio on Saturday that Irish measures around international travel were in line with other countries and that Ireland was now “deliberately following the European approach”.
+Mr Ryan told RTÉ Radio on Saturday with Katie Hannon that Irish measures around international travel were in line with other countries and that Ireland was now “deliberately following the European approach”.

 Asked whether spare testing capacity could be moved to airports to be used on people arriving into the country, Mr Ryan said the Government did not want to “impinge on the capability” of the HSE to cover domestic health management needs.